Vic-Warden/Smart-Calendar/docs/Research.md

 The questions will be simple, such as:

-Which version do you prefer and why?
+Which version do you prefer and why ?

-Which version do you find easier to use?
+Which version do you find easier to use ?

 **How I will present the results :**